lucascoelhof/CarND-LaneLines-P1/README.md

 ![alt text][masked_lines]

-Given that, we can filter the canny transform result to have the following result.
+Thus, we can filter the Canny transform result to have the following result.
 ![alt text][mask]
 We can see that much of the ambient, like trees and the horizon, which would trick our algorithm, is removed from the image.

 ### 5. Hough transform and final result

 The [Hough transform](https://en.wikipedia.org/wiki/Hough_transform) is used for feature extraction in computer vision to find classes of shapes in a given picture.
 These shapes can be circles, polygons, but in this case, I used Hough transform to detect lines from the masked Canny result image to find the actual driving lanes.
-After using the Hough transform, we will also filter the lines, to detect the right and left lane lines, using a average filter and a line interpolation.
+After using the Hough transform, we will also filter the lines, to detect the right and left lane lines, using an average filter and a line interpolation.
 The final result is:

 ![alt text][final]